 The following list shares some of the main benefits of mobile marketing to help you gain a better understanding of how it can help you advance your marketing strategy and provides mobile advertising solutions to existing marketing challenges:

 The mobile advertising market is constantly growing, with increases in a mobile device and mobile Internet users seen every year.
 Moreover, the time spent on mobile devices has risen exponentially too.
 Most of this time is spent on social media platforms which have become insanely popular among Internet users, millennials especially.

-These factors, along with a couple of other factors, drive the growth of the market.
+These factors, along with a couple of others, drive the growth of the market.
 “Why is this a benefit?” you might ask.
 Well, as a marketer or a business developing a marketing strategy, you need to focus on platforms that are doing well and experience steady growth because that is where your target audience is.
 And not only does the mobile device market excel at this but also it has no shortage of users that you can potentially turn into your customers.